fabienwnklr/treejs/README.md

 # TreeJS

-TreeJS est un composant JavaScript léger pour afficher et manipuler des arbres de données dans le DOM.
-Il supporte la sélection, l’expansion/repliement, le chargement dynamique, les plugins (checkbox, menu contextuel), et la personnalisation via des options.
+TreeJS is a lightweight JavaScript component for displaying and manipulating data trees in the DOM.
+It supports selection, expand/collapse, dynamic loading, plugins (checkbox, context menu), and customization via options.

+TreeJS is strongly typed and performs thorough data validation to make usage as clear and safe as possible, reducing complexity and clarifying expectations.

 ## Installation